kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

     * With the feature gate enabled, the field exists in the `ResourceClaim`.
     * With the feature gate disabled, the field does not exist in the `ResourceClaim`.
-    * With the feature gate enabled, the `ValidatingAdmissionPolicy` exists and restricts the write access of the `ResourceClaim.Status.Devices`.
+    * With the feature gate enabled, the rbac restricts the write access of the `ResourceClaim.Status.Devices`.

 ##### e2e tests

 The [DRA test driver](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/dra/test-driver) will be extended to support the new  `ResourceClaim.Status.Devices` field and to populate it with data related to the device configured in the pod.

-A new network DRA Driver will be implemented (or extended from the existing DRA test driver) to support networking type of devices and report their network status.
+A new network DRA Driver will be implemented (or extended from the existing DRA test driver) to support networking type of devices and report their network status and validate the rbac permissions are respected.

 ### Graduation Criteria